How Long Do We Have?

 with others.
 There is great responsibility with freedom, suggesting that

 ministers would need to learn how to help people use their God-given

 freedom to reach their fullest potential.
 Change scares them, but to

-delegate authority to other people in a growing church scares them even more, because it
+delegate authority to people in a growing church scares them even more, because it

 makes him feel less in control.
-This is opposite of faith in the truth.
-The more
+This is opposite of faith, for the more

-authority they delegate to others, the more they have to give, just like
+authority they delegate to others, the more they have to give.

 spiritual health of a church can be compared to the economic health of a

 nation, in that they both stand or fall by the same principles.
 When there is incentive to make money in an economic system, the